// NIELS ERIK TOREN · INDEPENDENT BUILDER

 Focus

 Engagement usually starts at one phase and flows naturally into the next.
-Send me the budget you have in mind and I’ll let you know what I think — open, free dialogue is the bedrock progress thrives on.
+Tell me what you are trying to build and the budget you have in mind — I will tell you honestly what I think.
+Discovery starts at EUR 950 per day, written assessment within 24 hours.

 Pro Humanitate · open-source